Application tips

 Apply early

-Be realistic about time.
-Does your proposed date provide enough time to plan the event?
-Does it give your speakers enough time to construct and rehearse their talks?
-Is it too close to other TEDx events nearby?
-You can find out by searching for TEDx events in your area.
+Also, is your proposed date too close to other TEDx events nearby?
+(You can find out by searching for TEDx events in your area.)

 Create a hypothetical program for your event

-Look for ideas
+Look for ideas from your community

-Show diversity
+Show variety

 Save an offline copy